An Introduction to Philosophy and Ethics

 This book was originally designed as a handbook for students preparing for Philosophy of Religion and Ethics papers at AS level, but it contains ideas and arguments that are relevant for anyone interested in the subject.

-Key people, quotes and ideas appear as marginal notes, to pick out points of particular interest, and there are brief profiles of the main thinkers.
+Key people, quotes and ideas appear in boxes, to pick out points of particular interest, and there are also brief profiles of the main thinkers.

 Each chapter ends with a checklist, questions and suggestions for discussion.

-The new e-book will contain the whole basic text of the printed 2nd edition, enabling it to be used alongside the printed edition.
+The new book contains the whole basic text of the printed 2nd edition.
 It represents a solid basis for study and an absolute bargain for all students.

 This book won't give you all the answers, but it might just point you in the right direction!
 (Not that Descartes had all the right answers either.)